-Taking nutritional Rosemary supplements can benefit Primary Central Nervous System Lymphoma patients on Epirubicin cancer treatment.
-But avoid Rosemary supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Rosemary can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene SDHAF2.
-But avoid taking nutritional supplement Rosemary when at genetic risk of cancer due to mutation of gene BLM.
+Taking Rosemary extracts or nutritional supplements may benefit Primary High-Grade Neuroepithelial Tumor patients on Radiation treatment over Turmeric nutritional supplements.
+But Rosemary supplements or Rosemary extracts offer less benefit if on Radiation treatment for Primary Esophageal Neuroendocrine Tumor compared to Sarpgandhaghan Vati.
+Similarly, taking nutritional supplements Rosemary may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CTNNB1 over Spirulina.
+But avoid nutritional supplements Rosemary when at genetic risk of cancer due to mutation of gene FLT3.

-Nutritional supplements – vitamins, herbs, minerals, probiotics, and other specialty categories are increasing.
+Use of nutritional supplements – vitamins, herbs, minerals, probiotics, and other specialty categories are increasing.
 Supplements are high concentrations of active ingredients which are also found in different foods.
-The difference being foods contain more than one active ingredient at lower diffused concentrations.
-Remember that each of these ingredients has its own science and biological mechanism at molecular level – hence choose the right combination of supplements like Rosemary based on individual context and conditions.
+Difference between supplements and foods being that foods contain more than one active ingredient at much lower concentrations.
+Every active ingredient in an extract or nutritional supplement or food has a unique mechanism of action which can influence nutrition decisions.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumors or Primary Central Nervous System Lymphoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Rosemary.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary High-Grade Neuroepithelial Tumor or Primary Esophageal Neuroendocrine Tumor, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Rosemary.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Rosemary?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene BLM the same as due to mutation of gene SDHAF2?
-Are the implications of Testicular Germ Cell Tumors same as Primary Central Nervous System Lymphoma?
-Is it one and the same if you are on treatment with Ifosfamide or on Epirubicin?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Rosemary extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CTNNB1 the same as due to mutation of gene FLT3?
+Are the implications of Primary High-Grade Neuroepithelial Tumor the same as Primary Esophageal Neuroendocrine Tumor?
+Is it one and the same if you are on treatment with Radiation or Radiation?